 There is no storage limit in TracOS™.
 The information, data and history are unlimited, you can register any information you want according to your needs, regardless of the contracted plan.

-TracOS™ is an online platform in the SaaS (software as a service) model, which means that your subscription occurs through a monthly subscription according to the contracted plan, with no contractual ties.
+TracOS™ is an online platform in the SaaS (software as a service) model, which means that your subscription occurs through a monthly subscription according to the contracted plan.

 No. All costs are already included in the monthly fee for the plan, including the cloud platform, backups with redundancy compliant with ISO 27001, training, support, installation and integration.

 Yes.
 We perform integrations through API and have a specialized team to assist with the entire process.

 Yes.
 Our team of specialists are prepared to map all your business rules, map process flows, and ensure that all information is integrated with the main market ERPs, such as SAP and TOTVS.